sky-music/sky-python-music-sheet-maker/README.md

 In contrast with the website or bot versions, the command-line version supports functions for faster processing of songs:

 * the default answer to any question can be put in the *skymusic\_preferences.yaml* file.
 This way, you will no longer be asked this question (for instance the aspect ratio of the visual sheet).
 You can even put the notes in there!
+Disable an answer by commenting the line with '#'

-* songs can be processed in a batch by placing preference-like *.yaml* files in the *batch\_songs* directory (see the example files in this folder to learn the right keywords) and passing the following flag to  *command\_line\_player.py*:
+* likewise, a song can be processed automatically (no question asked!) by putting a corresponding *.yaml* file in the *batch\_songs* directory (see the example files in this folder to learn the right keywords) and passing the following flag to  *command\_line\_player.py*:

         -b/--batch_mode

 * HTML visual sheets generated after July, 2020 1st can be read again by the program for further modification.
-These sheets can be recognized by the \<div class="ascii"> field they contain.
+These sheets can be recognized by opening the html file with a text editor and looking for the \<div id="ascii"> field.

 Customized configurations for default directory are supported via command line flags, flags that are not passed or are not valid will reference their default fallback values defined in *command\_line\_player.py*: